kirstykitto/CLAtoolkit/README.md

 export PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH"
 ```

 You can either create a new postgres database for your CLAToolkit Instance or use database with preloaded Social Media content.
-A preloaded database is available upon request.
+A preloaded database is available upon request which comes with a set of migrations.

 Instructions to create a new postgres database
 Follow http://killtheyak.com/use-postgresql-with-django-flask/ to create a user and database for django